The Fuelband is Nike's all-day activity monitor/pedometer bracelet, meant to track total daily steps and reward you for being active.

 To upload your data via USB and recharge the Fuelband, you open the bracelet and plug it into the USB adapter.
 The NikePlus.com site opens and you can see your daily results.

-I would not count on accuracy for the calories or miles.
 The graph marks your most active hour, with hourly NikeFuel totals if you mouse over the line.

 You can share your graph and achievements on Facebook and Twitter.